fwupd/fwupd/README.md

 their firmware available to Linux users.

-You can find more information about the technical details of creating a firmware capsule in the hardware vendors section of the [[http://www.fwupd.org|fwupd website]].
+You can find more information about the technical details of creating a firmware capsule in the hardware vendors section of the [fwupd website](http://www.fwupd.org).

 Basic usage flow (command line)
 ------------------------------